toddcf/code-snippets/git/git-essentials.md

 ### Repository

-A repository is your entire project, consisting of all of its files, and all of the different branches (versions) of those files.
+A repository is your entire project, consisting of all of its directories (folders), files, and all of the different branches (versions) of those files.

 ### Branch